DanielDunca/MPI---Sat-Benchmark/README.md

 # MPI---Sat-Benchmark
 # SAT Solver Benchmark Suite

-This package provides implementations of DPLL (Complete) and ProbSAT (Stochastic Local Search) SAT solvers along with benchmarking tools to compare their performance on various SAT instances.
+This package provides implementations of DPLL (Complete), CDCL and ProbSAT (Stochastic Local Search) SAT solvers along with benchmarking tools to compare their performance on various SAT instances.

 ## Getting Started